mduchoslav/Evomics_Intro_to_R/Evomics_2025_R_ggplot_solution.md

 ### 5. End

-Thank you for doing this tutorial.
+Thank you for going through this tutorial.
 If you have any comments or suggestions for improvement, you can write to Milos (duchmil[at]gmail.com) or tell us in person.